LocationCollege Green, Dublin 2, Co. Dublin, Ireland

 Structure and CivilsArup

-From the architect.
+Text description provided by the architects.
 This is the second extension we have completed to this Department, the first being in 1996, which addresses the campus and is attached to the existing Parsons building which houses the Department of Mechanical & Manufacturing Engineering.

 The site for this extension was wedged between an urban block and the 19th Century Parsons Building.
 It is also the primary route for services to make their way from the city to the campus – gas, electricity, IT, water etc. An existing electricity substation and transformer pits located on this site had to be maintained and so we were tip toeing around to find a place for the additional accommodation required.